Monastic garden: The garden

 Monks of the "contemplative" Carthusian Order lived in their "cells" or small houses, each with a small garden.
 A number of these survive, for example at the Certosa di Pavia in Italy.
-These do not seem large enough to have produce all a monk's food, and at least bulk carbohydrate foods from the monastic estates were probably added, as well as fruit from orchards on communal areas.
+These do not seem large enough to have produced all a monk's food, and at least bulk carbohydrate foods from the monastic estates were probably added, as well as fruit from orchards on communal areas.

 Medicinal

 Many medical practices migrated, and assimilated, into medieval Europe from the Islamic world as a result of the Islamic translation effort.
 As a result, gardening was particularly important for medicinal use.
 For example, when the peel of the poppy stalk was ground and mixed with honey, it could be used as a plaster for wounds.
 Other herbs and plants, such as roses, lilies, sage, rosemary and other aromatic herbs, were used for internal complications, such as a headache or stomachache.
 Almonds were said to aid sleep, provoke urination, and induce menstruation.

 In practice, monks used these medicinal herbs not only for themselves, but also to help heal the local community.
 One prominent healer was Hildegard of Bingen, an abbess who lived in a double monastery with separate communities of men and women.
 Eventually she was elected magistra and would later care for her own secluded monastery.
 Besides her extensive writing, Hildegard was regularly visited by people throughout Europe, including Henry II of England, the Holy Roman Emperor, and the empress of Byzantium, as well as the local community.
 Hildegard was seen as the “first woman physician” because of her work as a healer and medical writings.